 Why is this an issue?
 Well, sometimes WordPress is utilized by newbie bloggers who prefer to install and use free WP themes and have no idea they need some additional solutions except for WordPress itself to build their websites.
 So why should they install a lot of additional plugins?
 Sometimes it is great when all required functionality is available by default.

-Here is no other resolution than just install the necessary page builder into WordPress and use its drag-n-drop interface with content blocks for building the pages of your website.
-Of course you can try other platforms to test their functionality, or hire a developer to create a brand new custom CMS and make a website from scratch – but these resolutions are more complicated.
+You can also try other platforms to test their functionality, or hire a developer to create a brand new custom CMS and make a website from scratch – but these resolutions are more complicated.

 Once you’ve installed WordPress, you should regularly update it every time when a new version is available.
-You should also update the installed themes and plugins, and this is the compulsory task.
+You should also update the installed themes and plugins, and this is a compulsory task.

 Updating of plugins and themes is continuous and obligatory, and this is like a full-time job for a website owner.

 If it comes to selecting a WordPress theme, choose only those crafted by experienced developers.
 Such themes come with automatic updates, comprehensive functionality, and a bunch of plugins required for creating and running a definite type of website.
 So you won’t have to install too many additional plugins except for those available in the pack with your theme.

 Focus on a certain task you need to perform with WordPress and find the solutions that will help you fulfill this task.

 For instance, if you run a blog, there is no need to make it become both a corporate website, an online store, and a video hosting in one place.
 Too many purposes are confusing for a user and too many plugins are harmful to performance.